opengeogroep/AERIUS-QGIS-plugins/documentation/00_index.md

 ## License

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software.
+You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+Either version 2 of the License, or (at your option) any later version.